pwadon/tournament-data/README.md

 Add corresponding DataSource enum to addTournamentDataSource() method.
 All additional data should be added to mapTournamentAdditionalData() method.

-c) Add another case corresponding to new DataSource in makeTournament function in TournamentFactory class
+c) Add another case corresponding to new DataSource in makeTournament function in TournamentAdapter class

 After that you can add tournaments with new data source.